spanners/dissertation/dissertation/diss.markdown

 # Experimental methodology

+Here are some possible approaches I could take to analysing the paradigm of declaritive versus imperative progamming.

-## AB Testing of the languages with the same IDE?
+1. AB Testing of the languages with the same IDE?

     The primary direction I mentioned (as echoed in my Proposal) was doing AB testing of Elm vs. another language (e.g. JavaScript) (i.e. the language is the dependent variable) using the same Concurrent FRP IDE (the independent variable).

-## Test just the paradigm?
+2. Test just the paradigm?

-He also suggested a potential experiment to test just the paradigm, eliminating the IDE from the experiment above.
+    Test just the paradigm, eliminating
+    the IDE from the experiment above.
 Perhaps for a Pilot study.

 ### Experiment process